 3. Enter your username, then Continue.
 Enter your password, then Login.
 (If you are a current school student, click the Student School Login button to log in).

 - Your username is the email address that was used to create your account at skillstruck.com

 - Your password is the password that you created when you created your Skill Struck account (for a school student, it is usually the first initial of your first and last names + student ID).

 2. If this measure doesn't work, please send a screenshot of the page when trying to login, In addition, send one with the console open.
 To open the console: Press the F12 key to access the developer tool window (or right-click on the page, and then select Inspect Element).
 Then, select the Console tab at the top of the window.

-Whenever you have an issue or need assistance, just remember--we're here for you!
+Whenever you have an issue or need assistance, just remember, we're here for you!
 Support Chat is available Monday - Friday, from 9 AM - 5 PM (MST).
-You can also reach out via email.
+You can also reach out via email (email@example.com).
 Look for the grey question mark icon in Launchpad or Voyage to send us an email.
-The Ask Support section in Campus also provides a form where you can ask a question to our support team and receive a reply to your email address.
+The Ask Support section in Community also provides a form where you can ask a question to our support team and receive a reply to your email address.
 We provide email support Monday through Friday.
 We do our best to respond to each request with a personalized reply within 24-48 business hours.
-You can also find quick answers to many questions by visiting our Knowledge Base!
+You can also find quick answers to many questions by visiting our Help Center via the Educator Portal!